 Cornhole season underway at Rifle’s Ute Theater

-Many fine acts have graced the halls of Rifle’s famous Ute Theater: Young Dubliners, The Wailers, Michael Martin Murphy, just to name a few.
+Many fine acts have graced the halls of Rifle’s famous Ute Theater: Young Dubliners, The Wailers and Michael Martin Murphy, just to name a few.

 But on a chilly Jan.
 27 night, it was 44-year-old part-time handyman Marty Davis taking the stage with an IPA in each hand.
 One of the beers was for his wife, Ivy.